Himmalay-Devulapalli/shutdown-virus/README.md

 ![alt text](https://github.com/Himmalay-Devulapalli/shutdown-virus/blob/main/output/antivirus.png)

-As soon as i exeuted the exe file antivirus deleted the exe file with this warning.
+As soon as i run the exe file antivirus deleted the exe file with this warning.